wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/cloud-native-observability-dashboards.md

 | **Error Rate**                 | A visualization of the total number of requests handled by the node that have resulted in errors over time. |
 | **Response Time**              | A visualization of the amount of time taken by the node to respond to requests over time. |

+### Purpose

+The purposes of this dashboard are as follows:

+- It shows the performance of individual nodes in terms of the error count and the response time.

+- It allows you to track the resource consumption of individual nodes and make decisions accordingly (e.g., to allocate more CPU cores, undeploy services with a high throughput if the node does not have sufficient system resources to run them etc.).

+- By clicking on the name of a service deployed in the selected node, you can open the **Proxy Service Dashbaord** and the **API Dashboard** dashboard (depending on the type of the service) to view statistics specific to the selected service.

+### Recommended action

+- Evaluate whether the resources allocated to the node (i.e., system memory, CPU cores, etc.) are sufficient/excessive in proportion to the throughput it handles (i.e., the number of requests within a specific duration of time), and make changes accordingly. e.g., If the number of requests handles is less in proportion to the capacity of the node in terms of system resources, you can either reduce the number of resources to reduce your cost or deploy more services in the node to utilize the existing resources in a more optimum manner.

+- Click on the services deployed in the node to view statistics specific to those services.
+This allows you evaluate the throughput of each service to analyze further and make decisions on how to deploy the available services in the available nodes in a manner that optimizes the use of resources.
+It also allows you to identify the services that contribute to the total error count of the node and take appropriate action.

 ## Proxy Service dashboard

 In the Proxy service dashboard, we can view information related to a specific Proxy service.